jkosh44/transactional-memory-simulator/docs/PROJECT-CHECKPOINT.md

 - April 26th - 28th: Pessimistic conflict detection
 - April 28th - May 1st: Optimistic conflict detection
-- May 1st - May 5th: Transaction rollback implementation
+- May 1st - May 5th: Benchmarking
-- May 5th - May 10th: Benchmarking and report
+- May 5th - May 10th: Report

 ## Implementation Summary